Whether you like or agree with them or not, David Cameron, Nick Clegg, Ed Milliband and Nigel Farage all know how to speak in public.

 What I found particularly interesting though was his choice to adopt such a whining approach at such an important conference.

 With just a few months left until the next General Election in 2015, I would have thought a far better route to rally support would have been through giving a more visionary and inspiring speech.

 From the outside in this seemed to me to be just another opportunity that sadly so many politicians use to try to motivate others to action through the expression of anger, frustration and disappointment.

-If I was sitting in the audience in Doncaster Race course I can’t help thinking that I would be looking to feel energized and exhilarated rather than deflated and depressed.
+If I was sitting in the audience in Doncaster Race course, I would be looking to feel energized and exhilarated rather than deflated and depressed.

-He’s not the first politician who has embraced this style of speaking though and I’m certain he won’t be the last.
+He’s not the first politician who has embraced this style of speaking.

-With that in mind I wonder what Mr Farage’s intention was in terms of how he wanted his audience to feel when he prepared that speech.
+With that in mind I wonder what Mr Farage’s intention was.

-It sounded to me as though his intention may have been to leave them feeling sullen.
+It sounded to me as though his intention may have been to leave his audience feeling sullen.